cloudmesh/technologies/chapters/tech/giraph.md

 and what messages they have to forward, the process iterates until no messages are left to be processed.
-In the post-computation offloading phase, the results written back to the file system [@www-apachegiraphyoutube].The performance and efficiency of Giraph regulated utilizing "no locks" feature on resources during the message passing.
+In the post-computation offloading phase, the results written back to the file system [@www-apachegiraphyoutube].The performance and efficiency of Giraph regulated utilizing *no locks* feature on resources during the message passing.
 While master process coordinates with different workers, all workers work independently for processing the messages, each worker has it is own queue, and they do not hold of any dependent resources.
 One of the famous